[Date changed-posted 2/12/18 (replaces 6/20/16 edition)]

 e.
 Final exam times are based on the credit-bearing portion of the course.

 f.
 All faculty members giving final examinations must adhere to the printed scheduled time.
 Examinations will take place in the rooms in which the individual classes have been meeting unless a change is announced or a common final examination is given.
 A change in the final examination time or room assignment may only be made with the written approval from the department chair and dean of the college or school in which the course is taught.
 Classroom space desired for final examinations different from that assigned for class use during the semester should be requested in writing to the Assistant Registrar of Section Inventory in the Office of the Registrar at least 30 days prior to the first day of final exams that semester.
 Reservations are confirmed in writing by the Office of the Registrar.
-Approvals and justifications should be sent to the Office of the Registrar, and the request with the recommended accommodations will then be forwarded to the Senior Vice Provost for final approval.
+Approvals and justifications should be sent to the Office of the Registrar, and the request with the recommended accommodations will then be forwarded to the Vice Provost for Academic Innovation and Student Success for final approval.

 g.
 Examinations, other than bona fide make-up examinations, are not to be given during the last week of classes.
 Lab examinations and design studio reviews normally scheduled the week prior to finals are excluded from this policy.
 For summer sessions, two days before final examinations will be set aside as days of no examinations, except for administering bona fide make-up or lab examinations.